mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Manufacturing
 - What is the difference between surface-mount and through-hole components?
 Any tradeoffs?
 - Describe the PCB fab process.
+How are PCBs made?
 - Describe the PCB assembly process.
 - What is DRC?
 - How are components soldered on a PCB?